+Name Class Type Notes Default Value

+treeGC TreeGC GC NULL

-Name Class Туре Notes Default Value treeGC treeParent TreeGC TreeParent GC Widget NULL NULL treeGC This specifies the GC to use when drawing lines between this widget and its inferiors in the tree.
-If this resource is not specified, the Tree's fore-ground and lineWidth will be used. treeParent This specifies the superior node in the tree for this widget.
+treeParent TreeParent Widget NULL

+ground and lineWidth will be used.treeParent This specifies the superior node in the tree for this widget.
 The default is for the node to have no superior (and to therefore be at the top of the tree).